matt002/GaitPy/README.md

 [![Build Status](https://travis-ci.com/matt002/GaitPy.svg?branch=master)](https://travis-ci.com/matt002/GaitPy)

+## Disclaimer
+This package is not maintained anymore.
+I would recommend using Scikit Digital Health, a python package that includes a newer version GaitPy and various other sensor processing modules (https://github.com/PfizerRD/scikit-digital-health).

 ## Overview
 GaitPy provides python functions to read accelerometry data from a single lumbar-mounted sensor and estimate clinical characteristics of gait.